• Skip to primary navigation

 • Muddle two fresh mint leaves in a rocks glass or highball glass.

-• Add 2 to 3 ice cubes and a shot of gin.
+• Add 2 or 3 standard-sized ice cubes (or one extra large cube) and a shot of gin.
 Fill the glass the rest of the way with 4 to 6 ounces of tonic water.

 • Squeeze in two lime slices.
-Before putting the last lime slice in the drink, swipe the fruit around the rim of the glass.
+Before putting the last lime slice in the drink, swipe the cut edge of the fruit around the rim of the glass.

 Notes